foreverfl/vscode/docs/terminal/shell-integration.md

 ### Git and VS Code completions

 When experimental IntelliSense is enabled, completions for CLIs `git`, `code`, and `code-insiders` are turned on by default.
-If your PowerShell profile already has completions, you may want to turn these off by using the `setting(terminal.integrated.suggest.builtinCompletions)` setting.
+If your PowerShell profile already has completions, you may want to turn these off by using the `terminal.integrated.suggest.builtinCompletions` setting.

 ## Enhanced accessibility